Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Which historical developments have had a particular impact on Murnau?

-From my point of view, there were two main decisions made by the German king and later emperor Louis the Bavarian, who had a lasting influence on Murnau.
-In 1322, he elevated the village to a Market - a privilege that continues to this day.
-Since then, Murnau has been allowed to hold a market four times a year: the Palm market on Palm Sunday, the Scapular market in July, the Michaelimarkt at the end of September and the Leonhardimarkt on November 6.
-These markets attracted people from the surrounding area early on and shaped the economic life of the town.
+From my perspective, two decisions made by the German king and later emperor Louis IV, Holy Roman Emperor had a lasting impact on Murnau.
+In 1322, he granted the village market rights - a privilege that continues to this day.
+Since then, Murnau has been allowed to hold a market four times a year: the Palm Market (Palm Sunday), the Scapular Market (July), the Michaelmas Market (late September) , and Leonhard Market (November 6).
+These markets attracted people from the surrounding region early on and shaped the town’s economic life.

-A second, long-lasting decision followed in 1332: Ludwig the Bavarian bought the market town of Murnau from the Bishop of Augsburg and donated it to the Ettal Abbey.
+A second long-lasting decision followed in 1332: Louis the Bavarian purchased the market town of Murnau from the Bishop of Augsburg and transferred it to the monastery he had recently founded, Ettal Abbey.
 Murnau was given the task of taking over the administration and jurisdiction of the monastery lands - a function that the town exercised until secularization in 1803, i.e. for over 480 years.

 And that brings us to the personalities who have shaped Murnau ...

-Several personalities had a decisive influence on Murnau's development.
-Emeran Kottmüller, brewer, businessman and politician, successfully campaigned for the railroad connection, which was realized in 1879.
-The architect Emanuel von Seidl settled in Murnau, laid out the Seidl Park, which still exists today, and had a lasting impact on the townscape between 1906 and 1913.
+Several personalities played a decisive role in shaping Murnau’s development.
+Emeran Kottmüller, brewer, businessman, and politician, successfully advocated for the railway connection, which was realized in 1879.
+The architect Emanuel von Seidl (already mentioned above) settled in Murnau, created what is now known as Seidl Park, and permanently influenced the townscape through his beautification initiatives between 1906 and 1913.

-With Christoph Probst, who was born in Murnau in 1919 and died in 1943 as a member of the White Rose was executed, the place is also closely linked to the history of resistance against the Nazi dictatorship.
+With Christoph Probst, born in Murnau in 1919 and executed in 1943 as a member of the White Rose , the town is closely connected to the history of resistance against the Nazi dictatorship.

-Are there places or details that are often overlooked but tell a lot?
+Are there places or details that are often overlooked but tell important stories?

-Founded in 1911 Wassily Kandinsky and Franz Marc in Munich the expressionist New Munich Artists' Association.
+In 1911, Wassily Kandinsky and Franz Marc founded the expressionist Neue Künstlervereinigung München (New Munich Artists' Association) in Munich.
 Alongside Kandinsky and Marc, its best-known representatives include Gabriele Münter, August Macke, Paul Klee and Alexej von Jawlensky.

 The artists of the „Neue Künstlervereinigung München“ were neither the first nor the last artists to work in and around Murnau.
-Even before the Expressionists, artists such as Johann Michael Wittmer, Philipp Sporrer, Carl Spitzweg or Waldemar Kolmsperger in the region.
+Even before the Expressionists, artists such as Johann Michael Wittmer, Philipp Sporrer, Carl Spitzweg or Waldemar Kolmsperger lived and worked in the region.

-Even later, Murnau remained a center of attraction for artists.
-Artists such as Carl and Erna Rabus, Cuno Fischer and Rudolf Pfefferer continued this tradition.
-The town is still alive today: Three artists' associations are currently active in and around Murnau.
+After the Blue Rider period, Murnau remained an attractive place for artists.
+Figures such as Carl and Erna Rabus, Cuno Fischer, and Rudolf Pfefferer continued this tradition.
+To this day, Murnau is artistically vibrant, with three active artists’ associations in and around town.

 While many of us are familiar with Der Blaue Reiter from art lessons and it has a firm place in the history of art in Western Europe, this artists' association is by no means universally known internationally.
 However, what all visitors notice regardless of this is the special light of the landscape around Murnau - and the multitude of motifs that continue to inspire artistic work to this day.